 Now, my embroidery software does convert .otf and .ttf computer fonts to embroidery fonts.
 However, it doesn’t do the best job on many occasions.
 Because let’s face it, in most cases fonts digitized manually by an actual person stitch out better than those generated by computers.

-Now, as a sneak peek, I think this deal is an incredible value, but there are several things I wish the site would change that I’ll share in detail at the end.
+Now, as a sneak peek, I think this deal is an incredible value, but there are several things I wish the site would change that I’ll share at the end.

 Is Embroidery Super Deal legit?

-Your second option is purchasing individual design packs.
-As each pack averages around $3, you’ll come out ahead with the whole site deal if you plan to download more than 6 design packs.
+Either that or you could purchase individual design packs.
+As each pack averages around $3, you came out way ahead with the whole site deal if you planned to download more than 6 design packs.

-When you go to purchase, you will have to give all your personal information and payment details.
+When you go to purchase from Embroidery Super Deal, you have to give all your personal information and payment details.